Report wandering stock on local roads, any day - any time, phone 0800 653 800

 If roaming stock are causing or will potentially cause an emergency phone 111 – Police.

-We need the location of the stock, rapid number, station name etc, the number of stock and a brief description.
+You need to give the location of the stock, rapid number, station name etc, the number of stock and a brief description.

 Stock droving has expected standards but no permit is required.

-Please read the requirements in the Stock Control Bylaw.
+Please read the requirements in our Stock Control Bylaw.

 Wandering stock on roads and highways